GaborNSzeged/SoundRecognitionKeyBoard/README.md

 ## How to test it.
 After you started this app.
 Open word pad and keep it in focus and try and say the the commands.
 You should see letter 'a' or 'd'.
-This is also good for seeing how it reacts to your voice
+This is also good for testing how it reacts to your voice

 ### Voice Commands
 - **Left** -> it imitates one press for letter 'a'